About Torbett Lab and projects

 – Ability to learn and apply new technologies and skills

-• Related and prior work or academic experience must include the following:
+o Related work experience must include the following:

 Hope.
 Care.
 Cure.
 These three simple words capture what we do at Seattle Children’s – to help every child live the healthiest and most fulfilling life possible.
 Are you ready to engage with a mission-driven organization that is life-changing to many, and touches the hearts of all? #HOPECARECURE